markdom/specification/1.0/markdom.md

 ###### `onLinkContentEnd` {#api-handler-handler-onlincontentend}

-A `Handler` object must have a method with signature `onLinkContentEnd(String uri)`.
+A `Handler` object must have a method with signature `onLinkContentEnd(String uri, String? title)`.

-This event represents the begin of a [*Markdom link content*][] with the given value for the `uri` parameter.
+This event represents the begin of a [*Markdom link content*][] with the given value for the `uri` and `title` parameters.

-A corresponding call to `onLinkContentBegin` with the same `uri` value must have occurred.
+A corresponding call to `onLinkContentBegin` with the same `uri` value and the same `title` value must have occurred.
 Calling this method must be followed by a call to `onContentEnd`.

 The behavior of this method is undefined, if `uri` is not present.